Engineering

 Multi-Agent Orchestration in Practice: What I Learned Building Parallel Agent Systems

 The orchestrator/worker pattern is the key mental model for multi-agent systems.
-Here is how to structure orchestrators, spawn and manage workers, aggregate results, and avoid the coordination failures that will sink you.
+How to structure orchestrators, spawn and manage workers, aggregate results, and avoid the coordination failures that sink most implementations.

 EngineeringRead more →